NikkiFreemann/NikkiFreemann/README.md

 - if u want me to stay on allnight/all day pls tell me !! i usually go to bed at 10pm mst and turn my pc off -_- if u want me to stay fr just ask me to stay, i will
 - everyones favorite mentally ill werewolf
 - __D1 SARAH X NIKKI SHIPPER EVER TRUST__
-  - i selfship with nikki freeman, and im nonsharing!! doubles pls dni i will cry. i have been selfshipping with nikki freeman since 6/17/2026<3.
-I yumeship with both prewish nikki, and wish nikki !!
+  - i selfship with nikki freeman, and im nonsharing!! doubles pls dni i will cry. i have been selfshipping with nikki freeman since 6/17/2026 !! ;3
-  - almost always(??) with ghostlywhiskers when theyre online !! << **obsession fandom iwec when im with them ! they dont really like the fandom ^_^** *I LOVE MY BESTFRINENNDD!!, hi boi let me out the cage, ghostlywhiskers..*
-  - found wherever the fuck NAD and Vixx is

   - i use she / they, im intersex and im a chapstick lesbian!! im also single but thats something else
   - im always up to rp lowk.. add my discord - @milliesaxe